mm6/InternetOfThingsCourse/projects/project3/Project3_F21.md

 ### Overview and setup

 ### Part 1.
-The Argon as a BLE peripheral and Node RED as a BLE Central
+Programming the Argon to behave as a BLE peripheral device and installing LightBlue to behave as a BLE central device.

+#### Move the Argon's antennae from its Wi-fi connection to the BLE connection.

-#### Place BLE Peripheral Code on your Argon
+#### Place this BLE Peripheral Code on your Argon.

-This code is from the [Argon/BLE tutorial](https://docs.particle.io/tutorials/device-os/bluetooth-le/).
-Flash this code to your Argon.
+This code is adapted from the [Argon/BLE tutorial](https://docs.particle.io/tutorials/device-os/bluetooth-le/).
+Study this code and flash it to your Argon.

 ```
 #include "Particle.h"

-// This example does not require the cloud so you can run it in manual mode or
-// normal cloud-connected mode
-// SYSTEM_MODE(MANUAL);

 SerialLogHandler logHandler(LOG_LEVEL_TRACE);